SolutionsDesign/LLBLGen.Linq.Prefetch/README.md

 It is also possible to limit the number of rows from an entity collection properties within a prefetch expression by using:-
 * LimitTo

+## Tests

+The test suite included in the source is based on the standard Northwind database tests from LLBLGen Pro and is included with kind permission.

 ## Other business

 Check this out on Nuget: https://www.nuget.org/packages/LLBLGen.Linq.Prefetch